• Skip to main content

 Then, there's a whole other type of company – a company that uses Bitcoin to do something else other than buy, sell, and hold.

-For example, Zeebedee, which is integrating Bitcoin into online games like the incredibly popular CSGO, or even making their own games like Bitcoin Rally.
+For example, Zeebedee, which is integrating Bitcoin into online games like the incredibly popular CSGO, or even making their own games.

-You can also use Podcasting 2.0 apps to stream Bitcoin payments per minute, listen and pay for content in a “value for value” model (could something like this be developed for music?).
+You can also use podcasts to stream Bitcoin payments per minute, listen and pay for content in a “value for value” model.
+Companies like Vida allow you schedule video appointments like Zoom but get paid bitcoin per minute.
+Wavlake lets you stream music for bitcoin.

 These companies are working day and night to see Bitcoin succeed.
+They aren’t just going to step aside while bitcoin trends to zero.
 Every new founder, investor, and employee of a Bitcoin company is on Team Bitcoin.

 2. Investors, Institutions, & Politicians Are Staking Their Reputation On Bitcoin